-Vantage Risk's directors and employees are assessed for their fitness and propriety prior to or at the time of appointment.
+Vantage Risk's directors, senior officers and certain employees performing key functions are assessed for their fitness and propriety prior to or at the time of appointment.
 An assessment includes a review of the person's professional experience, skills and qualifications relevant to their appointment and a background check consistent with Vantage's standard employment screening practices, which includes screening against sanctions, politically exposed persons ("PEPs") and watch/blacklists.
 Directors and senior executives are subject to enhanced procedures to assess and verify that their professional experience, skills and qualifications are appropriately matched to their proposed role.
 Directors and senior officers will be re-assessed periodically to ensure that they remain fit and proper for their roles.
 Additionally, all employees and directors are subject to and must adhere to Vantage Group's Code of Conduct.
 Employees and directors are required to attest to their compliance with the Code of Conduct annually.